What is OCR?

 Legal Sector

-Lawyers and law firms use OCR to convert paper documents into digital formats, simplifying legal research and case management, improving productivity, and keeping important information close at hand.
+Lawyers and law firms use OCR to convert paper documents into digital formats, streamlining legal research and case management, improving productivity, and keeping important information easy to access.

 OCR - img2go